SSXModding/bigfile/README.md

 ## bigfile

-A C++ library for reading data from Electronic Arts BIGF and COFB archives.
+A C++20 library for reading data from EA .BIG archive files.

 Also provides code for working with EA RefPack compressed data.